How to Create a Location-Based App: Detailed Process & GPS Technology Explained

 Airbnb has changed the travel and booking industry once and for all.
-The popularity of the app has encouraged other businesses to look into the question of how to create a location based app of this type and take a piece of this very lucrative pie.
+The popularity of the app has encouraged other businesses to look into the question of how to make a geolocation app of this type and take a piece of this very lucrative pie.

 This type of location based mobile app was created to help users plan vacations, find apartments to stay in during the holidays or while on a business trip, and to cut travel expenses.

 8. Fitness [Nike+]

 The Covid-19 pandemic in 2020 has caused big waves in the market of fitness apps that use GPS technologies the most.
 Things here are growing progressively better and, if you are not sure how to build a GPS app that would work for fitness, it’s time to clear things up.

 GPS tracking functionality helps track running and cycling, map routes, track speeds, and can even add a touch of social media by allowing users to share progress within a community.